VOLTTRON/volttron/README.md

         bi-directional data flow, we will have to run the same script on both the nodes.

     b.
-Create a user in the subscriber node with username set to publisher instance's admin user name ( (instance-name)-admin ) and allow the shovel access to the virtual host of the subscriber node.
+Create a user in the subscriber node with username set to publisher instance's agent name ( (instance-name)-PublisherAgent ) and allow the shovel access to the virtual host of the subscriber node.

         ```sh